SEND Information Report

-Mrs C. A. Gilbert works closely with Mr R. A. Bilimoria-Mears to drive forward the support for children in Years Reception to 8 who are struggling in this particular area.
+Our Pastoral Support Worker works closely with the Academy SENDCo to drive forward the support for children in Years Reception to 8 who are struggling in this particular area.
 She works closely with specific children to support them.
 This can be in the form of 1:1 support sessions or group therapy.
 She also works with families to signpost them to outside agency support and to help them to support their child at home and at school.

 13. How are outside agencies involved in supporting children with SEND?